InventivetalentDev/DonationPopup/README.md

 # DonationPopup
-Tiny script to show a donation popup on websites
+Tiny script to show a donation popup to common visitors to a website

 ![](https://yeleha.co/2JirrFi)